ilies-bogdan/questing-app/README.md

 The application implements a token reward system, as well as badges and ranks within the community.

 Quests consist of word puzzles, where the player has to guess a hidden word within a given number of tries.

+The application muse be run with Gradle in order for it to work: in the Gradle menu of IntelliJ Tasks/application/run